marshallward/mom6-gpu-report/gpu_report.rst

   do j=Jsq,Jeq+1 ; do i=Isq,Ieq+1
     e(i,j,nz+1) = e(i,j,nz+1) - e_sal(i,j)
   enddo ; enddo
   !$omp target update to(e(:,:,nz+1))

 Data regions
 ------------

 An array can be defined to exist within a particular region.
+The example below uses the temporary array ``dM`` when applying a reduced gravity adjustment to the pressure force.

 .. code:: fortran